prometheus-operator/prometheus-operator/Documentation/proposals/202212-scrape-config.md

 ## Audience
 * Users who serve prometheus as a service and want to have their customers autonomous in defining scrape configs
-* Users who want to manage scrape configs the same way as for services running within the kubernetes cluster
+* Users who want to manage scrape configs the same way as for services running within the Kubernetes cluster
 * Users who want a supported Kubernetes way of scraping targets outside the Kubernetes cluster

 # Non-Goals